AshbilShahid/Enhanced-Social-Media-Sentiment-Analysis/README.md

 - Sentiment Confidence Plot: Displays a bar graph showing the confidence levels for each sentiment class.
 ## Project Category:
 This solution falls under the Open Innovation track as it involves AI-powered sentiment analysis applied to social media text, which can be used across various domains such as marketing, customer feedback analysis, and content improvement.
+## Requirements
+### Prerequisites
+To run this project locally, ensure you have the following dependencies installed:

+i.
+Python: Version 3.6 or higher. ii.
+Libraries: You can install the required libraries using pip. bash
+Copy code
+pip install joblib gradio numpy scikit-learn textblob plotly
+joblib: For loading and saving machine learning models.
+gradio: For creating the user interface and deploying the sentiment analysis tool.
+numpy: For numerical operations and array manipulation.
+scikit-learn: For machine learning models and text vectorization.
+textblob: For sentiment analysis and effectiveness scoring.
+plotly: For generating interactive confidence plots.